shekhar-amit/LibraryVerify/README.md

 </com.applib.libverify.InputValidator>
 ```

+Note: Be sure to add `xmlns:app="http://schemas.huawei.com/hap/res-auto"` next to `xmlns:ohos` for custom attributes to work.

 `InputValidator` can be set to recognize email, phone, IP address, URL or number using `validator` attribute.
 <br>If you don't specify an `errorMessage` or a `requiredMessage`, predefined messages will be shown if the field is not valid.